Melanocortin 1 receptor: Coloration in mammals

+Coloration in birds

+MC1R is responsible for melanic polymorphisms in at least three unrelated species: the bananaquit, the snow goose, and the arctic skua.

 Pain in mammals

 In mutant yellow-orange mice and human redheads, both with nonfunctional MC1R, both genotypes display reduced sensitivity to noxious stimuli and increased analgesic responsiveness to morphine-metabolite analgesics.
 These observations suggest a role for mammalian MC1R outside the pigment cell, though the exact mechanism through which the protein can modulate pain sensation is not known.

 In a certain genetic background in mice it has been reported that animals lacking MC1R had increased tolerance to capsaicin acting through the TRPV1 receptor and decreased response to chemically induced inflammatory pain.